Town Board FAQ

 1. Difference between a regular meeting and a work session.

-Regular meetings, held the first and third Tuesday of each month, starting at 7:30pm, are when the board officially transacts business, such as holding public hearings, passing resolutions, appointing employees, awarding contracts, etc. The board meets in pre-session to go over agenda items and also to discuss other matters in the Supervisorís office at 6:45pm.
+Regular meetings, held the first and third Tuesday of each month, starting at 7:30pm, are when the board typically transacts official business, such as holding public hearings, passing resolutions, appointing employees, awarding contracts, etc. These meetings are televised and meeting videos are archived on the town's web site, yorktownny.org.
+The latest meeting is also rebroadcast on the town's public access channel: Channel 20 for Cablevision and Chanel 33 for FIOS.

 2. Addressing the Town Board

-The public can address the Town Board during two sections of the meeting agenda.
+The public can address the Town Board at regular meetings during two sections of the meeting agenda.

 Public hearings: The public can make comments during scheduled public hearings.
 The comments are limited to the subject of the hearing and there generally is no time limit on the comments.